cemacmillan/bibliochromatiqueN/README.md

 Every palette here is free to use but not free of meaning: each carries the principle that art may show, but never enforce.
-The -N suffix explicitly disclaims ideological endorsement.
+The -N suffix attached to any of our own licenses explicitly disclaims ideological endorsement.
+The -S suffix

 ---